 Graduate medical education is conducted through UW Health, the prestigious academic medical center and health system for the University of Wisconsin.

 Residents also benefit from world-class faculty educators and resources at the UW's School of Medicine and Public Health, the first higher education institution in the nation to combine medical and public health training.

 Beyond outstanding, cutting-edge training in Emergency Medicine, our residency program offers robust opportunities to develop your niche, move the specialty forward through scholarship, as well as hands-on experience with leadership that will launch you into an amazing and successful career in Emergency Medicine.
 With UW recognized as an international leader in education, research and service, you will have the opportunities, resources, and support to discover how your impact can uniquely advance healthcare.

 Our culture of mentorship and providing regular, constructive feedback means that whatever career pathway you pursue, at the University of Wisconsin Emergency Medicine Residency, you will have daily opportunities to learn, grow, and lead.

 >> Clinical Rotations

 PGY1 year focuses on developing the foundational knowledge that is essential to providing excellent emergency care.
 Intern year consists of six blocks in the UW emergency department where patients are staffed directly with EM attendings, as well as interspersed experiences on trauma, cardiology, anesthesia, and the medical ICU to solidify the fundamentals of specialty care in these areas.
-PGY1 residents also complete a dedicated ultrasound training month, where they receive 1-to-1 bedside ultrasound teaching from fellowship-trained ultrasound faculty.
+PGY1 residents also complete a dedicated ultrasound training month, during which they receive 1-to-1 bedside ultrasound teaching from fellowship-trained ultrasound faculty.